bendrucker/creditcards-types/README.md

 * Discover
 * JCB
 * UnionPay

-#### Planned

-These cards will still validate but will be matched to the wrong brand:

-* Visa Electron
 * Maestro
 * Forbrugsforeningen
 * Dankort

+Visa Electron cards will validate and match as regular Visa cards.

 [Open an issue](https://github.com/bendrucker/creditcards-types/issues/new) if you need a type that's missing.